danielhusar/node.js-boilerplate/README.md

   - node.packer for packing js files

 Responsive design with predefined less functions.
+Javascript functions for code runned only for predefined device.

 Please run npm install to install all dependencies.